 - Go for a family walk or hike.

-- Give a trusted teen the job of being a "shadow" for your child with food allergies.
-Let the teen know which foods are safe and to get you if they notice any type of symptoms.
+- Give a trusted teen the job of being a “shadow” for your child with food allergies.
+Let the teen know which foods are safe and to tell you if they notice any type of symptoms.
 This can give you peace of mind throughout the day without having to hover over your child.

 Be Prepared With Safe Foods

 Holidays are a flurry of activity in the kitchen.
 Even with exceptional planning, sometimes things go wrong.
 Have a back-up plan for safe food in case you find out at the last minute that a dish is not safe.